RPT-Fitch Assigns Continental's Proposed Bond 'BBB(EXP)' Rating

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-Fitch Ratings has assigned Conti-Gummi Finance BV's proposed 3.5 year senior unsecured notes of a benchmark size an expected rating of 'BBB(EXP)'.
-The note will be guaranteed by Continental AG (BBB/Stable/F2).
+Fitch Ratings has assigned Continental AG's (BBB/Stable/F2) proposed seven-year senior unsecured notes of a benchmark size an expected rating of 'BBB(EXP)'.

-Proceeds from the proposed notes are expected to be used to refinance the early redemption of the EUR625m existing 6.5% note maturing in 2016 at significantly more favourable terms.
-The proposed notes will be unsecured and unsubordinated and will benefit from guarantees of various Continental operating subsidiaries.
+Proceeds from the proposed notes are expected to be used to refinance the early redemption of the EUR625m existing 7.125% notes maturing in 2018 at significantly more favourable terms.
+The proposed notes will be unsecured and unsubordinated and will benefit from guarantees from 10 Continental operating subsidiaries.

+The notes' documentation includes a call option (make-whole) for Continental and a change of control put option, which excludes Shaeffler under certain conditions.
+It also includes covenants related to a limitation of indebtedness, restricted payments including dividends, and merger, split and sale of assets.

 KEY RATING DRIVERS